JoanaMPereira/GCsnap/README.md

 ## Dependencies

 GCsnap is written in Python 3.7.4 and requires mostly core Python modules.
-Only three external packages are required: Biopython, Bokeh and Networkx.
+Only three external packages are required:
+  - Biopython
+  - Bokeh
+  - Networkx
 Additionally, GCsnap relies on a local installation of BLASTp and PsiBlast (versions 2.4.0+ and above).